Sarkisov Links with centres space curves on smooth cubic surfaces: Study of the links

 where $g_i$ are birational contractions and $E_j$ are prime divisors contracted by $g_i$.
 Moreover, if $\mathcal{C}_i$ and $\mathcal{C}_j$ are neighbouring chambers, $Y_i$ and $Y_j$ are connected by an SQM or an extremal contraction.

 Since $\rho(X)=2$, the pseudo-effective cone $\overline{\Eff}(X)$ is 2-dimensional.
 In the following Lemma we will compute $\overline{\Eff}(X)$.

-\begin{lemma} If $C$ is one of the curves of Table \ref{List of candidate curves}, then $\PsEff(X)$ is spanned by the divisors $E$ and $3H-E$. \end{lemma}
+\begin{lemma} If $C$ is one of the curves of Table \ref{List of candidate curves}, then $\overline{\Eff}(X)$ is spanned by the divisors $E$ and $3H-E$. \end{lemma}

 \begin{proof} By Lemma \ref{curves}, $\overline{\Eff}(X)$ is spanned by $E$ and a divisor $dH-mE$ with $\frac{m}{d}$ maximal.
 We first note that in all $6$ cases the pencil of conics $\mathcal{P}$ associated to the lines $c_1$ and $l_{1,5}$ (see Lemma \ref{conic bundle}) is a pencil of $6$ or $7$-secant conics (depending on the case), which spans a cubic containing $C$.
-If now $D\sim dH-mE$ is an effective divisor with $\frac{m}{d} > 3$ whose support is irreducible, then using B\'ezout's theorem, we deduce that all conics in $\mathcal{P}$ are contained in $D$.
+If now $D\sim dH-mE$ is an effective divisor with $\frac{m}{d} > \frac{1}{3}$ whose support is irreducible, then using B\'ezout's theorem, we deduce that all conics in $\mathcal{P}$ are contained in $D$.
 Since $\mathcal{P}$ spans a cubic $S$, we have $S \subseteq D$.
 Since $D$ is irreducible we get $S = D$. \end{proof}

-We then have the following dichotomy: \begin{itemize} \item In cases $1$ through $4$ of Table \ref{List of candidate curves}, the morphism associated to the linear system of cubics is $X \map pt$.
-This implies that the rightmost chamber $\mathcal{C}$, which is the one associated to $Z$, contains only big divisors (since they all are a positive combination of an ample and an effective divisor), thus $Z$ is birational to $X$.
-This implies that $Z$ is a Fano $3$-fold of Picard rank $1$.
-Moreover $Y\map Z$ is the contraction of the strict transform of the cubic $S$.
-This is a link of \textbf{Type II}. \item In cases $5$ and $6$, the rational map associated to the system of cubics in $X \map \PP^1$.
-This implies that $Z = \PP^1$ and in turn that $Y$ is a del-Pezzo fibrations with fibres the strict transform of the cubics containing $C$.
+We then have the following dichotomy: \begin{itemize} \item As discussed in the beginning of this subsection, curves in cases $1$ through $4$ of Table \ref{List of candidate curves} are contained in a unique cubic surface $S$ , thus the morphism associated to the linear system of cubics is $X \map pt$.
+This implies that the rightmost chamber $\mathcal{C}$, which is the one associated to $Z$, contains only big divisors (since they all are a positive combination of an ample and an effective divisor).
+Thus $Z$ is birational to $X$ and so it is a Fano $3$-fold of Picard rank $1$.
+Moreover $Y\map Z$ is the contraction of the strict transform of $S$.
+This is a link of \textbf{Type II}. \item In cases $5$ and $6$, Lemma \ref{pencil of cubics} yields that the rational map associated to the system of cubics is $X \map \PP^1$.
+This implies that $Z = \PP^1$ and in turn that $Y$ is a del-Pezzo fibration with fibres the strict transforms of the cubics containing $C$.
 This is a link of \textbf{Type I}. \end{itemize}